 Those administrators are about to earn their salaries.
 In 2019, incoming governor Janet Mills signed Executive Order 1, opening up an expansion of Medicaid in the state that is expected to make 70,000 more Mainers eligible for health insurance according to the Portland Press Herald.

-Although it’s too soon to see the effects of the expansion, it’s a sure bet it’s going to increase demand for medical professionals… and more medical professionals means more administration and management positions throughout the state.
+It’s a sure bet this expansion is going to increase demand for medical professionals… and more medical professionals means more administration and management positions throughout the state.

 Job Growth Projections for Healthcare Administrators in Maine